mavenlink/design-system/src/components/checkbox/checkbox.md

 <Checkbox id="example-2" label="Agree to Terms and Conditions" name="example" required />
 ```

 With a custom validation message.
-Messages are cleared on blur and change.
+Messages are cleared on blur.
 ```jsx
 import Checkbox from '@mavenlink/design-system/src/components/checkbox/checkbox.jsx';